[PROJECT] A Dozen Chargers in the Lab

 Have you ever wondered if there are ‘good’ and ‘bad’ chargers?
 Is there really a difference between a $5 brick you get at an airport and a $30 one you order direct from a name brand?
 As it turns out, cheaply made chargers can operate far differently from name-brand ones, and can sometimes be dangerous to use.

-I’d thought about this topic for years ever since I read a blog post by one Google engineer Ken Shirriff.
-It was at the top of Hacker News at the time, many years ago.
+This work was done first by one Google engineer Ken Shirriff many years ago.
+It was at the top of Hacker News at the time, and has been reposted a couple of times.
 Ken made the case that there is absolutely a difference between the best and worst chargers, and that poorly built chargers have the ability to not only degrade battery life but cause other strange issues like touchscreen glitches.

 - Cheap chargers can also perform well, so the price you pay for a charger doesn’t always correlate to its performance.

-- Common brands like Apple generally do test favorably, but some smaller brands edge them out.
+- Common brands like Apple generally do test favorably, but some smaller brands actually do better.

-- There is an extreme amount of variation even within each brand.
-Some produce both high-quality and extremely low-quality chargers, and you’d have no way of knowing without testing them.
+- There is an extreme amount of variation even within the third party brands.
+Some third-party produce both high-quality and extremely low-quality chargers, and you’d have no way of knowing without testing them.

-To get as much out of this project as possible, I tested a lot of chargers.
+To get as much out of this project as possible, we tested a lot of chargers.
 Here’s the full list:

 - Anker ASPD053a USB C